 Roasting grade and degree explained

-Weak (the lightest or Scandinavian) roasting: a method favoured mostly in Scandinavia, but much like ‘hygge’, is now reaching further around the world.
+Weak (the lightest or Scandinavian) roasting: a method favored mostly in Scandinavia, but much like ‘hygge’, is now reaching further around the world.

-This method relies on the intrinsic flavour of the raw green coffee bean as opposed to using heavy roasting to draw out deeper flavours.
+This method relies on the intrinsic flavor of the raw green coffee bean as opposed to using heavy roasting to draw out deeper flavors.

 The result illuminates fruity, citrus flavours which are usually obscured by roasting.